DFE-Digital/bat-design-history/app/posts/find-teacher-training/2023-10-31-reordering-the-filter-list.md

 In September 2023, we reordered the filters on Find postgraduate teacher training (Find).

-The order of the filters on Find is something that has developed organically over time.
-We believed we could order them in a more logical way.
+The order of the filters on Find matched the order of the information listed for a course on the course results page.
+Although this made sense initialy, we believed we could order them in a more logical way based on the high number of international candidates we get.
 The aim of this change was to help improve course matching for candidates, particularly international candidates.

 ## The issue